 Schisandra Berry

 Sometimes we need a little extra support.
-Instead of reaching for alcohol, food, or other ways to soothe yourself, consider using one of these herbs.
+Instead of reaching for alcohol, food, or other ways to soothe yourself, consider using one of the best herbs for empaths.
 Do your due diligence and research the herbs you are interested in trying.
-Even though they are natural, they may have counterindications with medications or may not be okay to take with certain pre-existing conditions.
+Even though they are natural, they may have counterindications with medications you take.
+Or they may not be recommended to take with certain pre-existing conditions.
 Most of these herbs are very gentle.
 And the right herb can help to give you some relief…without creating extra issues for you!